-The most important time is in late fall after all or most of the leaves have come down.
+The most important time for gutter maintenance is in late fall after all or most of the leaves have come down.
 Most deciduous trees also drop debris in the spring, so an early summer cleaning is important as well.
 Those who live in heavily wooded areas may find it necessary to clear the gutters three or four times a year.

 The objective, of course, is to keep the water flowing so it does not overflow the gutters and flow down the house — causing wood damage and probably giving you a wet basement as well.
 Mold growth is also a likely result.